LLNL/axom/src/docs/sphinx/dev_guide/updating_tpls.rst

 where ``local/install/path`` is a directory location where you want the libraries to be installed.

+.. important:: Running Spack and building TPLs will typically require more storage
+               than you have available in your home directory on an LC system.
+To avoid blowing out your disk space quota, you should run TPL builds in a filestystem location with sufficient space.
+For example, ``/usr/workspace/<username>`` is usually appropriate for this.

-It will output whether the TPL install succeeded and, subsequently, whether an Axom build against the TPL install succeeded.
+The TPL build script will output whether the TPL install succeeded and, subsequently, whether an Axom build against the TPL install succeeded.

-Running the script produces new host-config files (i.e., CMake cache files) that you can use to build and test Axom with the installation, if issues arise.
+Running the script produces new host-config files (i.e., CMake cache files) that you can use to build and test Axom against the installation for development or if issues arise.
 The generated host-config files will be located in the top-level Axom directory of your local clone of the repo.
-If any changes to Axom code are needed to work with the TPL update(s), make the changes and test them.
+If any changes to Axom code are needed to work with the TPL update(s), make the changes there and test them.

 .. note:: You can build a subset of TPLs for a platform, by using
           the ``uberenv.py`` script in the top-level Axom directory.